 What You Need to Know

-Aqualipo is a more modern manifestation of the popular liposuction procedure, and it has the same goal: quick fat removal from targeted areas.
-Doctors have similar recommendations for Aqualipo as they do for traditional liposuction, the main thought being that patients with specific areas of fat resistant to exercise are the best candidates for surgery.
-Anyone more than 25 lbs overweight shouldn’t consider Aqualipo because huge amounts of fat removal can lead to contour irregularities and other problems.
-One of the upsides to Aqualipo is that it claims to require less recovery time than other liposuction techniques.
+To start, Aqualipo is a more modern manifestation of the popular cosmetic procedure.
+It has the same goal – quick fat removal from targeted areas.
+Doctors have similar recommendations for this process as they do for traditional liposuction.
+The main thought is that patients with specific areas of fat resistant to exercise are the best candidates for surgery.
+Anyone more than 25 lbs overweight are not ideal for the procedure.
+One of the upsides is that it claims to require less recovery time than other techniques.

 The procedure, which was introduced by Dr. Roger Bassin around 2009, utilizes water rather than the normal chemical approach, and it avoids the use of general anesthesia.
 It can be carried out by any number of “board-certified” doctors (usually cosmetic doctors) who are licensed to perform Aqualipo procedures.
 We like the fact that general anesthetics aren’t used and that the procedure is reported to be much easier on the body than older approaches, but read on…

 While Aqualipo is supposed to cause minimal pain and have clients back at work the same day or the next, the user reviews sometimes indicated otherwise.
-“It may be true that Aqualipo causes less pain than its predecessors,” said our research editor, “but that doesn’t mean it can’t hurt.
-You may end up having to take that week off work after all.”
-You could experience a range of effects, including swelling, tenderness, bruising, and bleeding, among others.
+“It may be true that it causes less pain than its predecessors,” said our Research Editor, “but that doesn’t mean it can’t hurt.”

 “The procedure itself was easy and relatively painless.
 Two days later the gargantuan bruises and pain set in, though,” said one user.